 You can also have an average risk for a certain wellness trait or biomarker level.
 In these cases, your genetic potential has a weaker impact on your blood biomarkers, and your lifestyle may mostly dictate their levels.

-Knowing your DNA can help you reach your wellness and performance goals
+Knowing your DNA can help you reach your wellness goals

 Your genetics can tell you about sleep